-- (a) Any Clearing Member of the Clearing House authorized by the Clearing House under the Clearing House Rules may apply as a Clearing Member Trading Privilege Holder of the Exchange. - (b) Applicants for Clearing Member of the Exchange must, in addition to the criteria set for in Rule 301, satisfy the following criteria: - (1) be a Clearing Member of the Clearing House in good standing - (2) meet the minimum capital requirement as determined by the Clearing House and - (3) satisfy the Clearing Member provisions set forth in Rule 903. - (d) The Exchange evaluates and monitors a Clearing Member's compliance with the criteria set forth in this Rule 902.
-The Exchange, through its membership in the Joint Audit Committee evaluates and monitors a Clearing Member's compliance with the criteria set forth in this Rule 902. - (e) The Clearing House may assist the Exchange in evaluating and monitoring a Clearing Members's compliance with these criteria.
-By becoming a Clearing Member, a Clearing Member and its Related Parties agree to cooperate with the Exchange in any such monitoring. - (f) Authorized Clearing Members shall have the right to clear Contracts in accordance with the Clearing House Rules and the Cboe Digital Exchange Rules, as applicable.
+- (a) Any Clearing Member of the Clearinghouse authorized by the Clearinghouse under the Clearinghouse Rules may apply as a Clearing Member Trading Privilege Holder of the Exchange. - (b) Applicants for Clearing Member of the Exchange must, in addition to the criteria set for in Rule 301, satisfy the following criteria: - (1) be a Clearing Member of the Clearinghouse in good standing - (2) meet the minimum capital requirement as determined by the Clearinghouse and - (3) satisfy the Clearing Member provisions set forth in Rule 903. - (c) The Exchange evaluates and monitors a Clearing Member's compliance with the criteria set forth in this Rule 902.
+The Exchange, through its membership in the Joint Audit Committee evaluates and monitors a Clearing Member's compliance with the criteria set forth in this Rule 902. - (d) The Clearinghouse may assist the Exchange in evaluating and monitoring a Clearing Member's compliance with these criteria.
+By becoming a Clearing Member, a Clearing Member and its Related Parties agree to cooperate with the Exchange in any such monitoring. - (e) Authorized Clearing Members shall have the right to clear Contracts in accordance with the Clearinghouse Rules and the Cboe Digital Exchange Rules, as applicable.